Overview & Timelines

 When is offered?

-BCB330Y projects are taken during the normal academic year.
+BCB330Y projects are taken during the regular academic year.
 BCB330Y projects may also be carried out in the summer semester, with the aggregate time spent on the project equivalent to that for projects running during the academic year.